tashapiro/open-psychometrics/README.md

 ## Data

 I randomly selected **61** different univereses (e.g. Game of Thrones, Bob's Burgers, Westworld, etc) and collected information about their respective characters.
 Dataset includes information on **625** characters total.

+There are a total of 400 different personality questions (that's a lot of traits!).
+One recommendation from the project suggests this data can be used for cool projects like dimension reduction - i.e. which traits are similar and convey the same info?

 Information about [Scoring](https://openpsychometrics.org/tests/characters/development/) from their site: